 Deputy Warden: William Colon

-Visiting Information:Cancellations: No social visits on Thursday, March 22, 2018.
+Visiting Information:Cancellations: No social visits Friday, May 11, 2018.

 See data available regarding Connecticut Department of Correction's supervised population.